Ar-Kareem/PythonDice/README.md

 This package offers features and capabilities to calculate probabilities of arbitrary dice scripts including full capabilities of `anydice.com`.

-Additionaly, separate to the engine, this package includes an easy-to-use custom built compiler that translates any valid `anydice.com` code into runnable python code.
+Additionaly, this package includes the first* custom built compiler that translates almost any** valid `anydice.com` code into runnable python code.

-This project is still in very early development but everything mentioned above should be complete. (project started October 2024)
+This project is still in early development but everything mentioned above is complete. (project started October 2024)

+\* as far as we know

+\*\* very few edge cases mentioned at the end

 # Installation